jefersonrjrn/challenge-devsecops-sre/README.md

 - Availability: 99% in the last 30 days
 - Latency: 98% of the requests need to be less than 450ms in the last 30 days
 - Error rate: 95% of the requests need to be successful in the last 30 days

+## Security improvements

+So that evaluators can access the URL of the API that was developed, I chose to leave the API configured in such a way that it accepts any requests without the need to perform authentication, pass a key/token or have its IP on an enabled list.

+As a good practice and system improvement, we can use [Cloud Run's native functionality to require authentication](https://cloud.google.com/run/docs/authenticating/overview).
+Through this functionality, only service accounts or users who have permission on the service will be able to make requests.

+Beside that, it's possible to implement others services and good practices to improve the security, such as:

+* Apply a [Cloud Armor](https://cloud.google.com/armor/docs/cloud-armor-overview) security policy and rules with rate limiting and OWASP Top 10
+* Use dedicated service accounts for each service, applying the least privilege principle
+* Whenever is possible, use only internal traffic and reduce the services exposure.

 ## Documentation